Ming dynasty literature: Early period: persecution, censorship, and Confucian orthodoxy

 The Yongle Emperor rose to power through usurpation and worked to exclude other members of the imperial family from political responsibilities.
-As a result, many of these family members turned to pursuits such as literature.
+Many of these family members turned to pursuits such as literature.
 Some even became renowned writers, including playwrights Zhu Quan (1378–1448) and Zhu Youdun (1379–1439).
 The main theme of Zhu Youdun's plays was loyalty to the emperor, and both authors praised Confucian values.
 The government also took a particular interest in the baguwen, or "eight-legged essay", which was used for the imperial examinations.
 These compositions were expected to demonstrate strict adherence to Confucian orthodoxy, as defined by the Song thinker Zhu Xi (1130–1200).
 Additionally, the Yongle Emperor was a major proponent of publishing enterprises, commissioning collections of Confucian texts such as the Xingli daquan, the Wujing daquan, and the Sishu daquan.
 These texts were then included in the official program for candidates taking the examinations.